The Ultimate in Depth Cut Crease Tutorial for Mature Hooded Eyes!

 The Ultimate in Depth Cut Crease Tutorial for Mature Hooded Eyes!
 3

-Tight line upper lash line with waterproof pencil and bottom lash line if you want.
-Try to tight line the roots of the lashes and not a water line.
-Try to close your eye while doing tightening, I find it helpful.
+Tight line upper lash line with a waterproof pencil and the bottom lash line if you want.
+Try to tight-line the roots of the lashes and not a water line.
+Try to close your eyes while doing tightening, I find it helpful.

 STEP 8: Apply Light Shade in The Inner Corner